 In the past I studied and taught economics.
 My MA thesis consisted of econometric estimates of the informal economy in Latin America.
 It also included a chapter comparing different methods using Chile as a case study, which was interesting given its dramatic currency history.
 I’m one of the weirdos behind The Economics of Seinfeld.
 My undergraduate degree is in Political Science and, while I probably haven’t “used” the degree in the normal sense, I feel that the experience vastly improved my life.

-In college I studied abroad twice (summer school in both cases), once in Latvia, at Vidzeme University-College and once in Estonia, at Tartu University (which, interestingly enough, is the second-oldest Swedish university).
+I studied abroad twice in college (summer school in both cases), once in Latvia, at Vidzeme University-College, and once in Estonia, at Tartu University.
 The Baltic countries are wonderful, I highly recommend a visit.